asensio-lab/ev-asia-project/README.md

-# A global analysis of electric vehicle charging infrastructure: a cross-lingual deep learning approach across 72 languages in East and Southeast Asia
+#Analysis of EV charging infrastructure: a cross-lingual deep learning approach in East and Southeast Asia

 This code replicates protocols in the manuscript: “A global analysis of electric vehicle charging infrastructure: a cross-lingual deep learning approach across 72 languages in East and Southeast Asia”.
 Proprietary data is restricted to authorized researchers only.

 The Python scripts will run the neural network-based language models for multi-topic classification.
 The R scripts will produce the statistical models outputs, tables and figures shown in the paper.